as-ideas/jsx-live-compiler/README.md

 # jsx-live-compiler

 Compile your JSX to Javascript live in your browser!

 ![jsx-live-compiler](images/screenshot.png)

-jsx-live-compiler is a react app that will compile your jsx live in your browser to the javascript equivalent.
+jsx-live-compiler is a react app that will compile your jsx live in your browser to the javascript equivalent on every key press.
+This is fun to watch and will help you to get a deeper understanding of react and will help you to fix your bugs.

 ## Commands